Got a Changing Period? It Could be Age, Fibroids…or these 8 other issues!

 This decade is the one in which most women are diagnosed with fibroids, so take note of any major changes in your cycle at this time.
 Want some good news?
 Many women will have already had children by this stage of life; after a pregnancy, negative menstrual symptoms often dissipate or go away entirely!
 If you receive a fibroid diagnosis in your 30s, and still plan to expand your family, it’s important to discuss treatment options with a fibroid specialist.
 There are several fertility-sparing fibroid treatments that can provide symptom relief without forcing you to have a hysterectomy.

-This is the decade in which your period will likely become irregular.
-It can also become heavier (an effect that can also be caused by fibroids) and spotting between periods is not uncommon.
-Don’t forget that pregnancy is still a possibility at this stage, so you have to carefully consider alternative contraception options before ceasing oral contraceptives that may have previously helped you manage fibroid symptoms like heavy flow.
+This is the decade in which your period will likely become irregular, as you typically enter perimenopause.
+It can also become heavier (an effect that can also be caused by fibroids or, more worryingly, endometrial cancer, according to this study.)
+In this decade of life, spotting between periods is also not uncommon.
+Don't forget that pregnancy is still a possibility at this stage, so you have to carefully consider alternative contraception options before ceasing oral contraceptives that may have previously helped you manage fibroid symptoms like heavy flow.

 Certain other problems can also trigger changes in the length of your cycle or the heaviness of your flow.
 In addition to fibroids, changes in your uterine structure, such as polyps or endometriosis, could also change your period.
 When conditions like PCOS or thyroid problems affect your hormone levels, your period could also change.
 The same is true if you’re under lots of stress (see our earlier note about the pandemic.)
 Or if you go on an extreme diet, over-exercise or suffer from a condition such as anorexia or bulimia.
 Finally, abnormal bleeding (especially bleeding after menopause) could be a symptom of certain gynecologic cancers.
 So if changes in your period occur after your period has stopped, that should be a sign to see your doctor immediately!